 Safety, of course, is paramount, because arcology must be socially as well as physically constructed.
-Universal accessibility and assured safety simply must be prioritized: this is basic common sense.
-Ideas for development must be as inclusive as can be.
+Once universal accessibility and assured safety are prioritized as common sense dictates, ideas for development can be readily assessed for inclusiveness.

-One of the social community models I'd like to see included in the plan is one based on Rudolf Steiner's Waldorf School pedagogy.
-It is called Camphill.
-I'd like to see one happen in the Slocan Lake area of the Kootenays; but I see it also making sense for Arcosanti to have a Camphill, as well.
+A social community model that could be included in such a strategic plan is one based on Rudolf Steiner's Waldorf School pedagogy called Camphill.
+I'd like to see one happen in the Slocan Lake area of the Kootenays; I see it also making sense for Arcosanti to have a Camphill, as well.

 This notion is an expansion of an idea I had for a disability-friendly arts-based program that could be located on The Ranch that's beyond Arcosanti's Camp.
 (Camp is historically the gateway to its farm/gardens/apiaries/orchards.)
 Even though The Ranch no longer has either Charolais cattle or horses, it still does have strong potential as a child-friendly place.

 The Philadelphia-based dance troupe, Group Motion <http://groupmotion.org> was the inspiration for that idea, which I put on hold to think about what other social models might contribute to developing arcology as a viable alternative to sprawl, asking myself:

 How high can Arconauts collectively raise the bar for what arcology is good for, interactively and potentially?
 What about some type of workers co-op?
 Co-housing group?
 Refugee settlement complex?
 International Hostel?
 Conference Center?
 Arts and Crafts Studios?
 A Center for Spiritual Studies, including but not limited to Paolo's design for a "Teilhard de Chardin Cloister"?